awcoetzer/javascript-studies/module-2/MODULE-2.md

 ## • Boolean Logic

-Boolean logic is a branch of computer science, that uses a combination of true and false values toreceive an outcome, in order to do this it uses several logical operators much the same way as mathematical operators is  used to combine numeric values.
+Boolean logic is a branch of computer science, that uses a combination of true and false values to receive an outcome, in order to do this it uses several logical operators much the same way as mathematical operators is  used to combine numeric values.

 For now we only will be talking about the `AND`, `OR` and `NOT` logical operators.

-##### SENARIO
+##### SCENARIO
   1. Sarah has a drivers license.
   2. Sarah has good vision